peussen/wp-tripolis/README.md

 To give you a head start you can copy the templates from the templates directory.

 ###Customization filters###
+**Subscribe Form**

-There are a couple of filters you can use to manipulate the fields of the form.
+There are a couple of filters you can use to manipulate the fields of the subscribe form.
 All filters will pass 2 parameters, the value and a field definition.

 * **wp-tripolis_classes**: allows you to add/remove classes from a field/label
 * **wp-tripolis_label**: allows you to override the label with your own text
 * **wp-tripolis_value**: allows you to set default values for fields (e.g. pre-fill with user info)
 * **wp-tripolis_required**: modify which field are mandatory
-* **wp-tripolis_submit-label**: modify which label of the submit button
+* **wp-tripolis_subscribe-submit-label**: modify which label of the submit button

+Furthermore you can use the following 2 actions to add extra content/before or after the form:

+* wptripolis_before_subscribe_form
+* wptripolis_after_subscribe_form

+**Unsubscribe Form**

+There are a couple of filters & actions you can use to manipulate the unsubscribe form.
+You can also take the standard unsubscribe page and copy it to your theme folder and customize it there.
+Just be sure to add the nonce and use the wptripolis_field_name() method to style your form.

+The filters you can use are:

+* **wp-tripolis_unsubscribe-submit-label**: Modify the text of the submit button
+* **wp-tripolis_group-label**: Modify the label of a group
+* **wptripolis_unsubscribe_introduction**: Alters the heading text

+The actions that are available allow you to add content before or after the form.
+They are:

+* wptripolis_before_unsubscribe_form
+* wptripolis_before_unsubscribe_form